 Using water efficiently will help ensure reliable water supplies today and for future generations.
 Water plays a big role in supporting our communities.
-Without water there would be no local business or industry.
-Firefighting, municipal parks, and public swimming pools all need lots of water.
-An array of pipes,
+Without water there would be no

-Our water tells the story of how we use water from nation's lakes, rivers, and groundwater aquifers, and why it's important to be smarter about how we use it.
 Did you know that less than 1% of all the water on Earth can be used by people?
 The rest is salt water (the kind you find in the ocean) or is permanently frozen and we can't drink it, wash with it, or use it to water plants.
 As our population grows, more and more people are using up this limited resource.
 Therefore, it is important that we use our water wisely and not waste it.

 - The average family can waste 180 gallons per week, or 9,400 gallons of water annually, from household leaks.
 That's equivalent to the amount of water needed to wash more than 300 loads of laundry. - Household leaks can waste approximately nearly 900 billion gallons of water annually nationwide.
-That's equal to the annual household water use of nearly 11 million homes cryptosporidium during 2020.
-We are not required by State or Federal drinking water regulations to do so.
+That's equal to the annual household water use of nearly 11 million homes.